diku-dk/futhark-book/practical-matters.rst

    [3i32, 4i32, 5i32]
    >

-Whenever we are stopped at a breakpoint, we can enter arbitrary Futhark expressions to inspect the state of the environment.
+Whenever we are stopped at a break point, we can enter arbitrary Futhark expressions to inspect the state of the environment.
 This is useful when operating on complex values.